 Based on individual needs, in extreme circumstances, digital administration of the formative assessments may be administered.
-In the rare instance a student is administered any district or state formative assessment through a digital format, the testing coordinator and technology department will coordinate the process and be accessible by phone or email to provide technical assistance.
+In the rare instance a student is administered any district or state formative assessment through a digital format, the District Technology Department will be accessible by phone or email to provide technical assistance.

-K-8 TRVP: In the K-8 TRVP, formative assessment will be used to support learning.
+K-6 TRVP: In the K-6 TRVP, formative assessment will be used to support learning.
 For example, periodic formative assessments, checks for understanding, and pre-tests aligned to the summative assessments.
 A variety of assessments will be utilized through the course with open-ended discussions/assessments, choice response activities, multiple-choice, and hybrid assessments (open-ended and multiple choice).
 Assignments will be aligned to SoR, QuEST, and GPS, and will include recognized assessments such as DIBELS, PAST, etc.